Can you polish off oxidization?

 Products that shift oxidation

-How to polish off oxidation
+How we polish off oxidation

 A true story from the old days